 The Blendtec Kitchen Mill is designed specifically for grain processing and does a superior job compared to any blender we have experienced.

-Note: over time blending containers become cloudy and more opaque from grain grinding.
+Over time blending containers become cloudy and more opaque from grain grinding.
 Both Blendtec and Vitamix recommend a dedicated jar for grains for this reason, because of aesthetics.

 Which one makes the best smoothie?
 Both blenders do an excellent job at turning out delicious fruit and vegetable smoothies.
 There is no question about that.
 In the great Vitamix/Blendtec debate, there is no need to be concerned whether or not either blender can perform.